 Location: San Mateo

-is seeking a Clinical Research Coordinator Associate (CRCA) to
+seeking a Clinical Research Coordinator Associate to perform duties

-perform duties related to the coordination of clinical studies.
-The
+related to the coordination of clinical studies in Reproductive

-CRCA will coordinate moderately complex aspects of one or more
+coordinate moderately complex aspects of one or more women's

 - Serve as primary contact with research participants, sponsors,